khakhalin/Dynamic-clamp-2018/reviews and responses.md

 This Bollmann and Engert reference does not address mechanosensory and auditory inputs.
 This paper shows that the RGC inputs form a topographic map along the proximal-distal axis of individual tectal neuron dendrites.
 This reference should be replaced with an appropriate reference.

+We replaced this sentence with the following sentence: "This was not necessarily surprising, as auditory and mechanosensory inputs are known to have different cellular (Pratt and Aizenman, 2009; Felch et al., 2016) and subcellular (Hiramoto and Cline,2009) targets in the tectum, and thus can recruit tectal networks to a different extent.

-Also, how can having different subcellular targets could explain the results?
+> Also, how can having different subcellular targets could explain the results?
 This concept needs to be clarified – an example would be helpful.

+TODO: add an explanation here that we addressed this issue in the next paragraph, when the effects of multisensory stimulation are discussed.
+Because those WERE suprising.

 > Page 13 line 46: The authors use the term “distributed sensory network” .
 Is a “distributed” network a special type of sensory network?